eggpi/citationhunt/scripts/README.md

 `--timeout` command line option.

-The next thing to do is to pick which categories will get to be displayed in CitationHunt, thus filling up the `articles_categories` table in the database.
+The next thing to do is to pick which categories will get to be displayed in Citation Hunt, thus filling up the `articles_categories` table in the database.
 This is done with the `assign_categories.py` script:

 ```